-Given the long history of friendly relations between the U.K. and Qatar – a treaty of protection was signed by both parties in 1916, making Qatar one of the Arabian Gulf’s Trucial States, while the Qatari embassy in London opened shortly after independence in 1972 – it was natural that QFI would want to support the study of Arabic in Great Britain and Northern Ireland.
+Given the long history of friendly relations between the UK and Qatar, it was natural that QFI would want to support the study of Arabic in Great Britain and Northern Ireland.

 We have partnered with the Scottish National Centre for Languages to support Scotland’s 1+2 language policy – of mother tongue plus two additional languages, and as our programs continue to grow, they are already having tangible results.
 While a recent BBC survey reported that foreign language learning in English and Welsh schools is at its lowest since 2000, with a drop of 50 percent in the numbers taking GCSEs in some languages since 2013, there has actually been a 40 percent rise in entries for GCSE Arabic over the same period.

 Early in 2019, at the Second Arabic Teaching and Learning in UK Higher Education Conference at King’s College, London, keynote speaker and long-time QFI advisor Dr. Mahmoud al-Batal, head of Arabic at the American University of Beirut, spoke of our focus on “Arabic for Communication”.
 One of the key aspects of this student-centered approach is that the full spectrum of the language – Modern Standard Arabic (MSA) and dialects – is embraced to ensure students experience the full variety and richness of the language.

 QFI is proud to continue to support the growth of a subject that is crucial for the skillsets of young Britons and their development of global competence – which will be so critical for their future studies, employment, and lifelong learning.